telerik/winforms-docs/controls/syntax-editor/features/taggers/overview.md

 **RadSyntaxEditor** comes with a number of predefined taggers and folding taggers:

-* **CSharpTagger**: A tagger responsible for the syntax-highlighting in the C# programming language.
+* **CSharpTagger**: A tagger responsible for syntax highlighting in the C# programming language.
-* **VisualBasicTagger**: A tagger responsible for the syntax-highlighting in the Visual Basic programming language.
+* **VisualBasicTagger**: A tagger responsible for syntax highlighting in the Visual Basic programming language.
-* **JavaScriptTagger**: A tagger responsible for the syntax-highlighting in the JavaScript programming language.
+* **JavaScriptTagger**: A tagger responsible for syntax highlighting in the JavaScript programming language.
-* **XmlTagger**: A tagger responsible for the syntax-highlighting in the XML programming language.
+* **XmlTagger**: A tagger responsible for syntax highlighting in the XML programming language.
-* **SqlTagger**: A tagger responsible for the syntax-highlighting in the T-SQL (Transact-SQL) programming language.
+* **SqlTagger**: A tagger responsible for syntax highlighting in the T-SQL (Transact-SQL) programming language.
 * **BracketFoldingTagger**: A tagger responsible for creating collapsible (folding) regions in the code.
 Can be used for the JavaScript language.
 * **CSharpFoldingTagger**: A tagger responsible for creating folding regions in C# code.
 * **VisualBasicFoldingTagger**: A tagger responsible for creating folding regions in Visual Basic code.
-* **XmlFoldingTagger**: A tagger responsible for creating collapsible (folding) regions in XML, XAML and HTML code documents.
+* **XmlFoldingTagger**: A tagger responsible for creating collapsible (folding) regions in XML, XAML, and HTML code documents.
-* **JavaScriptFoldingTagger**: A tagger class responsible for creating collapsible (folding) regions in JavaScript code document.
+* **JavaScriptFoldingTagger**: A tagger class responsible for creating collapsible (folding) regions in JavaScript code documents.
-* **TextSearchHighlightTagger**: A tagger which prepares collection of TextHighlightTag for all occurrences of a given search word.
-The class exposes a **UpdateSearchWord** method is used to determine the word which will be highlighted.
+* **TextSearchHighlightTagger**: A tagger that prepares a collection of TextHighlightTag for all occurrences of a given search word.
+The class exposes a **UpdateSearchWord** method used to determine the word that will be highlighted.
-* **TextSearchUnderlineTagger**: A tagger which prepares collection of UnderlineTag for all occurrences of a given search word.
-The class exposes a **UpdateSearchWord** method is used to determine the word which will be underlined.
+* **TextSearchUnderlineTagger**: A tagger that prepares a collection of UnderlineTag for all occurrences of a given search word.
+The class exposes a **UpdateSearchWord** method used to determine the word that will be underlined.
-* **LineHighlightTagger**: A tagger which prepares a collection of TextHighlightTags for a collection of lines.
-The class exposes a HighlightLines method taking an IEnumerable<int> and is used to determine the lines which will be highlighted.
+* **LineHighlightTagger**: A tagger that prepares a collection of TextHighlightTags for a collection of lines.
+The class exposes a HighlightLines method taking an IEnumerable<int> and is used to determine the lines that will be highlighted.
 The tagger also provides a **HighlightMode** property of type LineHighlightMode which has the following possible values:
     * **TextOnly**: Highlights only the text portion of the line.
 This is the default value.
     * **LineStartToTextEnd**: Highlights from the beginning of the line to the end of the text portion of the line.